Your Kitchen Counter Is About to Become the Best Cafe in Town

 Key Takeaways

-- Choosing the right best espresso machines for home baristas means matching capacity and output ports to your actual devices
+- Choosing the right best espresso machines for home baristas means matching the key features to your specific needs and budget

 - Also covers: home espresso machine reviews